CaptainCrowbar/unicorn-lib/unicorn/regex.md

-These functions can accept a starting offset into the subject string as either an integer (interpreted as an offset in code units), or a UTF iterator for Unicode regexes (these overloads are not defined for byte regexes).
+These functions can accept a starting offset into the subject string as either an integer (interpreted as an offset in code units), or a UTF iterator for Unicode regexes.
 The subject string itself is not explicitly required in the second version, since it can be obtained from the iterator.
 When a nonzero offset is passed, or an iterator that does not point to the beginning of the string, the search begins at the specified point in the string, but the text preceding it will still be taken into account in lookbehind assertions.

 All of these will throw `RegexError` if anything goes wrong (this will be rare in practise since most errors will have been caught when the regex was constructed, but a few kinds of regex error are not detected by PCRE until execution time).

+**Caution:** Behaviour is undefined if you use the UTF iterator versions of these functions with a byte mode regex.

 * `size_t BasicRegex::`**`count`**`(const string_type& text) const`

-Return the number of non-overlapping matches found in the text.
+Returns the number of non-overlapping matches found in the text.

 * `bool BasicRegex::`**`empty`**`() const noexcept`